-All students who wish to read Level II or Level III courses in English must have passed the Level I course in the particular genre.
-For example, LITS 1001 [E10A] is required for all Level II and III courses in Poetry, LITS 1002 [E10B] is required for all Level II and III courses in Prose Fiction, and LITS 1003 [E10C] is required for all Level II and III courses in Drama.
+All students who wish to read Level II or Level III courses in English, must have passed the Level I course in the particular genre.
+For example, LITS1001 [E10A] is required for all Level II and III courses in Poetry, LITS1002 [E10B] is required for all Level II and III courses in Prose Fiction, and LITS1003 [E10C] is required for all Level II and III courses in Drama.
 However, please note that a few courses may have more than one Level I courses as pre-requisites.

-All students declaring a Major in English must by the end of their final year have passed the following Level II or Level III courses, with no course counting more than once:

-- (1) A Course in West Indian Literature

-- (2) A Poetry Course
+All students declaring a Major in English must by the end of their final year have passed the following Level II or Level III courses, with no course counting more than once: A Course in West Indian Literature, A Poetry Course, A Shakespeare Course, A Modern Prose Fiction Course, A Course in Critical Approaches or Literary Theory (such as a "Key Issues" course)

-- (3) A Shakespeare Course

-- (4) A Modern Prose Fiction Course

-- (5) A Course in Critical Approaches or Literary Theory (such as a "Key Issues" course)

-LEVEL ONE LEVEL TWO LEVEL THREE LITS1001 LITS1002 LITS1003 FOUN1012 / FOUN1019 FOUN1002 Foreign Language At least 27credits with at least ONE course in each of the available Genres over levels II and III AND AND 4 Free electives FOUN1201 FOUN1301 Free electives Free electives
+LEVEL ONE LEVEL TWO LEVEL THREE

+LITS1001 LITS1002 LITS1003 At least 27credits with at least ONE course in each of the available Genres over levels II and III

+FOUN1012 / FOUN1019 AND

+FOUN1002

+Foreign Language FOUN1201 FOUN1301 Free electives

+AND

+Free electives

+4 Free electives